 “It's very, very rare that there's one single touchpoint that gives you that deal,” explains Trinity, VP of Marketing at UserGems.
 “So not the first touchpoint, not the last touchpoint.
 Some kind of multi-touch is a little bit better, but it's not completely the truth.”

 She continues, “For multi-touch attribution models, you also need to have the right tools and set up in place to accurately capture all these touches throughout the cycle.
-And even then, no tools today — probably in the future — can capture the dark social.
+And even then, no tools today (and probably not in the future) can capture the dark social.
 For example, someone who hears about your product while hanging out with friends or taking out the trash.”

 2. Unpredictable buyer behavior